mco-gh/mco.dev/content/post/random/ritual.md

 I emerge from these sessions with ideas, much like the way a walk in the woods often sparks creativity.
 The same dynamic is at work: you're left alone with your mind, free from attention magnets.

-After that, the next step in my morning is a quick ten-minute <a target="_blank" href="https://mco.dev/writing-as-therapy/">journaling session</a>.
+After that, the next step in my morning is a ten-minute <a target="_blank" href="https://mco.dev/writing-as-therapy/">journaling session</a>.
 By then, I usually have a few fresh ideas ready to capture.

 Though I've tried in the past, I've never managed to establish a regular meditation practice.
 Yet this feels like what I imagine meditation to be, albeit in a less structured form.
 You don't have to close your eyes (though you can), and the results feel very similar: tranquility, clarity of thought, and a sense of peace.
 Plus, you really savor your coffee in a way you completely miss while doomscrolling.